Bengal fox: Reproduction

-Bengal foxes are thought to form long-term monogamous pairs, but this supposition is based on scarce evidence and extra-pair copulations are known to occur.
 During the breeding season, males vocalize intensely during the night and at dusk and dawn.
 Throughout most of its range, the mating season occurs in December to January and after a gestation period of around 50–53 days, two to four pups are born in a den.
 Both parents participate in pup-rearing and protection.
 Aggregations of grown foxes at den sites have been recorded when the dispersal has been delayed, although the presence of helpers has not been observed.
 Pups may sometimes be nursed by multiple females, but the relationship between them is uncertain.

 During the day, they tend to rest under shrubs and bushes, except in summer when they rest in dens.
 Play between pups is typical during the first 3 months and consists of vertical jumps, back arching, foreleg stabs, submissive displays, and play solicitation; the adult male sometimes plays with the young.
-In northwestern India, young people are scattered during the monsoon season, when the opportunities are plentiful.
+In northwestern India, young foxes are scattered during the monsoon season, when the opportunities are plentiful.
 The pups are fully weaned about 3–4 months after emerging from the den.
 Pup mortality is high during the first few months.